Species protection law; application for a special permit or exemption

 Beavers

-Beavers are strictly protected species.
+Beavers are strictly protected under species protection law.
 They may not be killed or significantly disturbed and their habitats may not be destroyed.
 They are regarded as nature's master builders and create their habitat independently, for example by building dams.
-The dams as well as the beaver lodges, in which the main habitat is located, are therefore also protected and may not be destroyed or otherwise impaired without special permission.
+The dams as well as the beaver lodges, where the main habitat is located, are therefore also protected and may not be destroyed or otherwise impaired without special permission.
 However, the design of their habitat regularly leads to conflicts in our densely populated, heavily used cultural landscape.
 For example, activity in the bank area can lead to the collapse of beaver tubes.
 Flooding and waterlogging can occur due to the damming of bodies of water, as well as gnawed and felled trees and damage to crops such as maize.
 If there are any conflicts with beavers or if you have general questions, the Environmental Agency and the beaver advisor of the city of Erlangen will be happy to advise you.